ROZALIYA0206/whitepaper/technical.md

 <img src="https://i.imgur.com/8ZQQ2dj.png">
 </p>

-#### 2.3 Remaining Trustless
+### 2.3 Remaining Trustless

 We introduce a node layer with real-time market data integration using multiple data sources to reach value consensus.
+The values are not always based on averages but

-#### 2.4 Ethereum Prototype Contracts
+### 2.4 Ethereum Prototype Contracts

 We have created Smart Contracts using Oraclize which demonstrate the functionality of bringing external market data from a single API onto the chain for Smart Contract resolution.
 Unfortunately the real-time aspect will not be able to operate due to excessive fees from high frequency API queries.
 Using Oracles on the Ethereum chain we run into three major problems: